Sokół movement: Post WWII

 In 1947, the organization was officially delegalized by the communist authorities of the Polish People's Republic.
 All information relating to the "Sokół" Polish Gymnastic Society was subject to censorship.
 The society was registered on 10 January 1989 and then on 1 March 1990 its name was changed to Union of "Sokół" Gymnastics Societies in Poland (Związek Towarzystw Gimnastycznych "Sokół" w Polsce).
 Currently, the union has an estimated number of 8,000 members organized in 80 groups known as gniazda (nests).
 The "Sokół" union continues the traditions of its pre-WWII predecessor and is committed to instilling the values of patriotism, education and civic duty in its young members as well as strengthening the love of the country and a sense of national identity.
 In 2017, the Polish Sejm and Senate passed a special resolution commemorating the 150th anniversary of the foundation of the "Sokół" Polish Gymnastic Society.

+In 2025, during an event in Poland, titled Let Us Lift This World on Sokols’ Wings: A History of the World Sokol Movement, an international popular-science conference was organized to commemorate the 100th anniversary of the founding of the World Sokol Federation.